netbiosX/AMSI-Provider/README.md

 # AMSI-Provider

 A fake AMSI Provider which can be used to gain persistence on a host when a specific text is triggered.
-By default a calc.exe will open.
+By default calc.exe will open.

+# Usage

+The AMSI Provider can be registered with the system by executing the following command from an elevated command prompt:

+`regsvr32 AmsiProvider.dll`

+Executing the following from a PowerShell console will open calc.exe:

+`"pentestlab"`

 # Credits